GraphicsGlossary/graphicsglossary.github.io/docs/hdr.md

 # High Dynamic Range (HDR)

-**High Dynamic Range (HDR)** consists of representing luminosity with values going from 0 to infinity, and then normalized between 0 and 1 by dividing by the maximum luminosity value in the scene.
+**High Dynamic Range (HDR)** consists of representing luminosity with values going from 0 to infinity, and then normalized between 0 and 1 by dividing by the maximum luminosity value in the visible scene.